tomsquest/tomsquest.github.io/_posts/2016-10-17-production-docker-image.md

 (https://www.youtube.com/watch?v=LmUw2H6JgJo).

 That means: use the `USER` instruction or switch user when the container is run.
-Combined with a volume, that's were I started having **permission problems**.
+Combined with a volume, that's where I started having **permission problems**.

 What seems to occur is that mounting a host volume (eg. `docker run ... -v /path:/data/radicale`) overwrites the permission **in** the container.
 What was owned by `radicale:radicale` became owned by `root:root` in the container.